 I’m so excited for the start of October.
 I know some people see spring as the season of rebirth and autumn as one of death, but I’ve always though October offered rebirth in its own way.
 It’s a time in-between the rushed seasons of summer events and winter holidays.
 There’s a chance to slow down, take a deep breath, and reset your focus.
 The air changes, the light changes, everything feels and smells different.
 It’s always felt very much to me like a season of renewal of a different sort, a season to let go of things, to change.

 I’m excited to go hiking, to explore a corn maze and carve a pumpkin, and to warm up the kitchen with fall baking.
-I have a lovely TBR pile waiting for me and some cuddly cats to share it with!
+There’s a lovely TBR pile waiting for me and some cuddly cats to share it with!
 I have Halloween decorations to put up and a stack of horror movies to watch.
-I hope you’ll follow along here on the blog and on Instagram, and share your autumn adventures with me as well!
-I have some photo challenges and giveaways to share as well, and I’m sure you don’t want to miss any of that!

 Hello October, I’m so glad you’ve arrived once again!